KumologicaHQ/kumologica-contrib-uuid/README.md

 ```

 ## More information
-For the documentation for ChatGPT Node see: [UUID](https://docs.kumologica.com/docs/references/UUID.html)
+For the documentation for UUID Node see: [UUID](https://docs.kumologica.com/docs/references/UUID.html)

 For more information about Kumologica SDK Installation see: [Kumologica SDK Installation](https://docs.kumologica.com/docs/guide/GettingStarted.html#installation)